sparcopen/opencon-2017-app-code/README.md

 This application has been designed to support the application process for [OpenCon 2017](http://www.opencon2017.org), the conference and community empowering the next generation to advance open access, open education and open data.
 It collects  applications to attend the conference and facilitates a multi-step community rating process.

+We have also published the code for [OpenCon 2015] and [OpenCon 2016].

 ## Installation

 This application is using `docker-compose`.
 The examples below are for the development version of the app using the development version: `dev.yml`.